The Bachelor (American TV series): The elimination process

-A woman may withdraw from the competition at any time if she finds herself no longer interested in the bachelor.
-On rare occasions, a woman is removed from the show for breaking one of the rules.
+If a woman decides she no longer wants to compete in the Bachelor, she can leave the competition at any moment.
+Occasionally, a woman gets taken off the show for violating a rule.

 The bachelor has wide discretion in choosing how many and when to present the roses.
 For example, Sean Lowe presented several roses at his initial cocktail party.

-It is common to accuse a contestant of not being on the show "for the right reasons", meaning that her aim is not to establish a relationship with the bachelor, but rather to garner publicity for her own career, induce jealousy in an ex-boyfriend, become selected as the next Bachelorette, or simply to get free trips to exotic locations.
+It is common for contestants to be accused of not being on the show for the "right reasons," with their aim not to establish a genuine relationship with the Bachelor but rather to garner fame on television; other motives include using the show to become an influencer, become a cast member on Bachelor in Paradise, Dancing with the Stars, or the new lead on The Bachelorette, induce jealousy from an ex-boyfriend or other people in their personal life, or just to get free trips to exotic locations.